LogicalGeekBoy/logical-crafting/README.md

 ![corrected wool](https://raw.githubusercontent.com/logicalgeekboy/logical-crafting/master/screenshots/wool.png)

+## Other Quality of life recipes

+This datapack has a number of QoL recipes to enhance the game over 100% vanilla but not in a way that breaks the game:

+* Uncraft Quartz Block -> 4 Quartz
+* Smelt Sandstone -> Smooth Sandstone (same as 1.14)

-## Tool about to break warning
+## Item about to break warning

-When a diamond pickaxe, shovel, axe or hoe has only 25 durability remaining a warning message is posted in the chat and a breaking sound is played.
+When a diamond pickaxe, shovel, axe, hoe or elytra has only 25 durability remaining a warning message is posted in the chat and a breaking sound is played.

-For testing, you can give yourself these tools just before the warning with:
+For testing, you can give yourself these items just before the warning with:

 ```
 /give @p minecraft:diamond_pickaxe{Damage:1535} 1
 /give @p minecraft:diamond_shovel{Damage:1535} 1
 /give @p minecraft:diamond_axe{Damage:1535} 1
 /give @p minecraft:diamond_hoe{Damage:1535} 1
+/give @p minecraft:elytra{Damage:406} 1
 ```

 ## Perimeter Clearing